dmannan/graphSpec/specDefn.md

 { graphAttributes: {

-"species": string for species name
 "multi-graph": defines if the graph is a multi-graph, options: "yes" or "no" "directed/undirected": defines if the graph is directed or not, options: "directed" or "undirected", "weighted": defines if the graph is weighted or not, options: "yes" or "no", "modality": defines the experimental modality used to obtain the data, options: string to specify the modality.
 Use full form of the modality: (i.e. "functional magnetic resonance imaging" instead of "fmri", etc)
-"region": string, defines the region of the anatomy the graph is extracted from.
-Use biologically relevant terms "sex": string defining the sex of the subject

 },

 }